electricimp/Promise/README.md

 ### Promise.all(*series*)

-Execute Promises in parallel and resolve when they are all done.
-Returns Promise that resolves with an array of the resolved Promise value or rejects with first rejected paralleled Promise value.
+This method executes promises in parallel and resolves when they are all done.
+It Returns a promise that resolves with an array of the resolved promise value or rejects with first rejected paralleled promise value.

-Parameters:
-- `series` – array of _Promises_/functions that return promises.
+The parameter *series* is an array of promises and/or functions that return promises.

-For example in the following code `p` resolves with value `[1, 2, 3]` in 1.5 seconds:
+For example, in the following code *p* resolves with value `[1, 2, 3]` in 1.5 seconds:

 ```squirrel
 local series = [